akvo/akvo-flow-docs/docs/fieldapp2.0/6-conducting-survey.rst

-Before filling out a form, we need to select the Data Point for which the data collection is associated to.
-Refer to the 'Projects and Data Points' section to learn how to create new Data Points.
+Before filling out a form, you need to select the data point for which the data collection is associated to.
+Refer to the :ref:`projects_and_datapoints` section to learn how to create new data points.

 To provide a new set of answers for a form, just click on its name in the *Forms* tab.
 Alternatively, you can select a saved form in the *History* tab.

 Once the form is opened, you can enter responses to the questions.
-When you finish entering responses, you submit the form and the data is sent to the FLOW dashboard, where it will be stored and analysed.
+When you finish entering responses, submit the form and the data is sent to the FLOW dashboard, where it will be stored and analysed.

 From within the form's menu, we have access to a few set of settings: